ByteJunkies-co-uk/Metsubushi/README.md

 # Metsubushi
+###### _Sight-taker/closer of eyes_
 ---
 ### Introduction
 This tool started out as a simple Python script.
 After discovering Python just couldn't cut it for my intended use I decided to learn and move to Golang.
 So far I'm quite happy with that decision.

-This was borne from me having completed Sektor7's malware essentials course.
+This was borne from me having completed Sektor7's Malware Essentials course.
 Metsubushi was supposed to be a simple way of automating the generation of droppers.
 I feel it's accomplished that with a few bells and whistles added as the project progressed.

 We're using the [Go-donut package](https://github.com/Binject/go-donut/) by Binject.
 Credit to those guys - Dan Borges and Symbol Crash were both helpful while I have been developing this project.
 For anyone interested in this type of tooling it's worth checking the Binject github repo's, and taking a look at Dan's book: [Adversarial Tradecraft in Cybersecurity](https://www.packtpub.com/product/adversarial-tradecraft-in-cybersecurity/9781801076203).

-I have recently added the ability to obfuscate the generated implant binary with the Garble Golang obfuscator and spoof code signing with Limelighter.
+You can obfuscate the generated implant binary with the Garble Golang obfuscator and spoof code signing with Limelighter.
 See requirements below.

+In the v0.2a update I've added in the ability to build DLL binaries, however this feature does depend on having a compatible template file.
+Examples will be added eventually but for now you will need to create these yourselves.
+`template.go` can be used as somewhat of a skeleton for building your own templates to generate from; the important part is the decryption - beyond that you can fashion them however you wish.

+**Credits:**
+ - [C-Sto's BananaPhone](https://github.com/C-Sto/BananaPhone) - I've butchered one of his examples for my basic template.
+ - [Binject's Go-Donut implementation](https://github.com/Binject/go-donut/) - Does the heavy-lifting for PIC shellcode generation.
+ - [Optiv's Scarecrow project](https://github.com/optiv/ScareCrow) and [Tylous' Limelighter project](https://github.com/optiv/ScareCrow) - Responsible for the code signing magic.

 **OPSEC NOTE: When using code signing avoid using microsoft domains as Defender has a habit of sniffing those out.
 Credit to @AffineSec for pointing it out.**

 ---
 ### Installation